Bosasa

 Bosasa was a South African company specialising in providing services to government, most notably correctional services.
 It consisted of Bosasa Group, Bosasa Youth Development Centres, and African Global Operations (formerly Bosasa Operations).
-The company was liquidated in 2019 after whistleblower Angelo Agrizzi revealed the malfeasance in prolonged scandal about its allegedly corrupt relationship with members of the governing African National Congress (ANC), and Democratic Alliance (DA) aired during the Zondo Commission of Inquiry.
+The company was liquidated in 2019 after whistleblower Angelo Agrizzi revealed the malfeasance in prolonged scandal about its allegedly corrupt relationship with members of the governing African National Congress (ANC), aired during the Zondo Commission of Inquiry.

 History

 The company was founded in 1981 as Emafini (Pty) Ltd. After a change of management the company changed its name to Meritum Hostels (Pty) Ltd in 1985 changing its name again to Dyambu Operations (Pty) Ltd in 1996 after signing an agreement with the ANC Women's League controlled Dyambu Trust.
 Gavin Watson was then made company CEO.
 The company was renamed Bosasa 2000.
 Gavin Watson bought Bosasa in the year 2000.
 Watson was well connected to ANC members such as Linda Mti, who was prisoners commissioner from 2001 to 2006.

 In 2017 the company changed the name of its Bosasa Operations division to African Global Operations.

 On 18 February 2019, the company announced that it would submit to voluntary liquidation as banks intended to close its accounts by the end of the month.
 Bosasa said that, due to reputational damage arising from corruption allegations, it was unable to find a financial services provider.
 Watson died in August 2019 in suspicious circumstances.